-- Public Deed ("Escritura Pública"); - Certification of the Puerto Rico Property Registry ("Certificación Registral"); - Declaration of Heirship ("Declaratoria de Herederos") coupled with a Public Deed or other document showing the track of the propertyies ownership; - Title Certification ("Certificación de Título del Departamento de la Vivienda"); or - Court Judgement ("Sentencia o Resolución del Tribunal") expressing a determination from the courts on the ownership of the property. - An Ownership Certification, executed under penalty of perjury by the Applicant and before a Notary Public, that includes the (i) length of time the Applicant has lived at the property; (ii) an explanation of the circumstances that prevent traditional ownership verification; and (iii) a certification towards one of the following: (a) that there are no other parties who have right to claim ownership; (b) that other parties who have a right to claim ownership have agreed to allow participation of the property in the Program; or (c) that any other parties who have a right to claim ownership could not be located (after reasonable attempts to contact them).
+- Declaration of Heirship ("Declaratoria de Herederos") coupled with a Public Deed or other document showing the track of the property ownership, may include Instance inscription of heirs ("Instancia"); - Title Certification ("Certificación de Título del Departamento de la Vivienda"); or - Court Judgement ("Sentencia o Resolución de un Tribunal") expressing a determination from the courts on the ownership of the property.
+The judgement should specify that the Court granted the applicant domain over the property in question and ordered it to be registered in the Property Registry of Puerto Rico. - An Ownership Certification, executed under penalty of perjury by the Applicant and before a Notary Public, that includes the (i) length of time the Applicant has lived at the property; (ii) an explanation of the circumstances that prevent traditional ownership verification; and (iii) a certification towards one of the following: (a) that there are no other parties who have right to claim ownership; (b) that other parties who have a right to claim ownership have agreed to allow participation of the property in the Program; or (c) that any other parties who have a right to claim ownership could not be located (after reasonable attempts to contact them).